What is Shalom: the True Meaning

 Peace is what those who follow Eastern religions say comes only through the obliteration of the individual personality; becoming a part of the universe with no awareness of self.
 But they really mean serenity.

-Peace is what the housewife wants when the teenager across the street is practicing on his drums.
+Peace is what the elderly neighbor wants when the teenager across the street is practicing on his drums.
 She really wants quiet.

 Peace is what the shopkeeper wants when he’s worried about paying his bills.
 He really means that he’d like his store to be busy and bustling with customers.
 Peace to him means prosperity.